reubensammut/vscode-ghc-mod/README.md

 ## Debugging the extension
 After running the extension as explained above, press `F5` in a seperate instance of VS Code that has the `server` directory open.
 This will attach the debugger to the extension host.

+### First time debugging the extension
+When debugging the extension for the first time, you will find that the `client/server` folder is not present.
+To create this press `Ctrl+Shift+B` (or `Cmd+Shift+B` for Mac) which compiles and copies the server code into the client folder.

 ## Testing the extension
 ### Mocha test runner via npm
 `npm test` from the server directory will run tests against the most recently compiled version of the code.
 The test command does NOT currently build the application.